la2050/archive/_projects/2014/block-la.md

 year_submitted: 2014
 project_image: 'http://img.youtube.com/vi/ZVtljIILth8/maxresdefault.jpg'
 project_video: ''
-CENTRAL LA: '1'
-EAST LA: '1'
-SOUTH LA: '1'
-SGV: '1'
-SFV: '1'
-SOUTH BAY: ''
-WESTSIDE: ''
-LA COUNTY: >-
-  In the next year, LA Community Garden Council will help an additional 150 low-income families grow healthy food in their neighborhood.
-OTHER: >-
-  We envision a community garden network for Los Angeles where people of all ages live healthy, active lives in a clean environment by growing fresh food in their neighborhood.
-This network enables healthy lifestyles by providing access to healthy food and getting people outdoors exercising through gardening.
-It fosters the meeting of people from diverse cultures to share the best growing techniques in order to practice sustainable urban agriculture while growing sustainable communities.

-   In the next year, LA Community Garden Council will build three new community gardens in low-income neighborhoods to ensure that at least 150 families can grow their own healthy food in their neighborhood.
 Which area(s) of LA does your project benefit?
 Other (elaborate): >- Within the first year, the three new community gardens will provide access to healthy food and exercise for at least 150 low-income families in LA County.